TimmHess/UnrealImageCapture/README.md

-# Image Capturing With UnrealEngine4 For Deep Learning
+# Image Capturing With UnrealEngine 4 or 5 For Deep Learning

 ![alt text](https://github.com/TimmHess/UnrealImageCapture/blob/master/gfx/CaptureResult.png)

+#
+__To review the code please find it in the Plugin directory!__ (The CaptureToDisk is currently not up to date, I will try to find time to fix this in the near future!)

 # A Small Introduction
-UnrealEngine4 is known to be a powerful tool to create virtual worlds as it is a highly valued AAA production game engine.
+UnrealEngine is known to be a powerful tool to create virtual worlds as it is a highly valued AAA production game engine.
 Generating temporally consistent data with automatic pixel-wise annotations from complex scenes, such as traffic scenarios, is a capability worth leveraging, especially for training and validation of machine learning, or more explicitly deep learning, applications, and has been explored in a variety of projects already.
 Already, there are plugins available that allow rendering images from UE4 to disk at runtime, such as prominently [UnrealCV](https://unrealcv.org/) and [AirSim](https://github.com/microsoft/AirSim).
 This repository aims to be a tutorial that demonstrates such an 'image capturing' mechanism in detail fo you to understand its inner workings, and in turn enable you to reuse it in a custom fashions that suit the needs of your project.

 *When I was setting up scenes for my research the formerly mentioned plugins were just not yet supporting the latest engine versions I wanted/needed to use, and also I was missing a place where the knowledge of how to render images to disk myself was explains for non-advanced graphics-programmers.
-Of course, there are lots of sources for code available online and also there are community blog-entries scattered across multiple platforms explaining parts of the problem as well as possible solutions, even though they typically are targeted for different issues.*
+Of course, there are lots of sources for code available online and also there are community blog-entries scattered across multiple platforms explaining parts of the problem as well as possible solutions, even though they typically are targeting different issues.*

-In this repository I want to condense my findings on how to implement a component to capture images to disk from an arbitrary UE4 scene **from scratch** lowering the bar for UE4 beginners.
-This will include:\
+In this repository I want to condense my findings on how to implement a component to capture images to disk from an arbitrary UE4 (which fortunately apply likewise to UE5) scene **from scratch** lowering the bar for UE novices.
+This will include:
-* Rendering images at high FPS without blocking the UE4 rendering thread
+* Rendering images at high FPS without blocking the UE rendering thread
 * Rendering segmentation (or other graphics buffers) at the same time

 **Disclaimer: I do not own any of the code.
-I merely condensed the sources already available online for easier use and provide an overview to the general functionality of this particular approach!**\
+Merely, IO condensed the sources already available online for easier use and provide an overview to the general functionality of this particular approach!**

 **Kudos to the UE4 AnswerHub community!**

 # Plugin Support
 The general idea of this repository is to communicate a possible setup for custom image capturing in code.
 This shall provide a baseline for further development to adapt the code to ones individual needs.

-I understand that Unreal's Blueprint interface is powerful and some people have their reasons not to dive into C++ development with UE4.
+I understand that Unreal's Blueprint interface is powerful and some people have their reasons not to dive into C++ development with UE.

 This is why now there is also a **Plugin** version of the code available.
-It generally provides the same functionality as the tutorial code and is structured in the same way, with minor tweaks for more straight-forward use in blueprints.

-It comes with open sources so that everybody may compile it for their platform.
-(Only Win64 Engine version 4.22 binaries are included, more will follow soon (hopefully...))
+However, it will still need you to have a C++ project rather than Bluerpint-onle.

 To incorporate the Plugin in to your project: Create a **Plugins** directory in your project and copy the ```\UnrealImageCapture\Plugins\CameraCaptureToDisk``` directory.
 Load the plugin in your project, if not automatically done by the editor, and place the `CameraCaptureManager_BP`, which is to be found in the plugin's contents, in the scene and fill in its required slots as depicted below.
 This will require you to place a ```SceneCapture2D``` in your scene.
 A ```PostProcessMaterial``` for segmentation is also located in the plugin's contents.